vasi/avipart/README.txt

 Q. How do I download part of a torrent?

-FIXME: Update for partorrent

-A. Use my custom version of BitTornado.
-Either use the modified snapshot of 0.3.18 in my SVN, or apply BitTornado.patch from my SVN to a newer version of BitTornado.

-Then from the command-line, run './btshowmetainfo.py mytorrent.torrent'.
-The output should include something like this:
+A. Use my partorrent project: https://github.com/vasi/partorrent .
+It requires libtorrent-rasterbar's python bindings.

+After you have it install, run './info.py mytorrent.torrent' to see the structure of the torrent file:

-	pieces........: 2794
+	Pieces: 2794
-	piece size....: 256K
+	Piece size: 256 K
+	   0.00: myiso.iso

 Each torrent is divided into a bunch of pieces.
 This tells you how many pieces there are (here: 2794) and how large each piece is (here: 256 kibibytes).

-Now you can run './btdownloadcurses.py mytorrent.torrent --pieces 2000-2500' to grab only pieces 2000 thru 2499 of the torrent.
-You can supply more complicated piece specifications, eg: '--pieces 1-5,30,300-500,9000-' would download pieces 1 thru 4, piece 30, pieces 300 thru 499, and 9000 thru the end of the torrent.
+Now you can run './simple_client.py mytorrent.torrent 2000-2500' to grab only pieces 2000 thru 2499 of the torrent.
+You can supply more complicated piece specifications, eg: '0-5,30,300-500,9000-' would download pieces 0 thru 5, piece 30, pieces 300 thru 500, and 9000 thru the end of the torrent.

 Note that piece specifications are zero-based, ie: piece 0 is the first piece, not piece 1.

+Q. Dependencies are annoying!
+What can I do without libtorrent-rasterbar?

+A. You can use my BitTornado fork, in the 'bittornado' branch of this repo.
+You case use '--pieces 1234-5678' to specify the range.

+Warning: The BitTornado piece ranges are one-based, not zero-based.

+BIG WARNING: BitTornado hasn't been maintained since 2006.
+It doesn't support newer features of BitTorrent, and may have serious bugs.

 Q. Help!
 How do I know what pieces to get?